We've always believed in the contagious power of good. But we also believe in the contagious power of giving.

 That couldn't have been more true for our experience with the Red Rover #WingsForAMonth Challenge.
-You see, back on Super Bowl Sunday, Scott took a survey about random facts of the game.
+Back on Super Bowl Sunday, Scott took a survey about random facts of the game.
 He has to guess how long the national anthem would last, who might score first and what the final score might be, just to name a few.

 That's where the Carpenter Art Garden came into the picture.
 You see, Lauren volunteers at the garden and has told their story before.
 In three years they have transformed five properties on Carpenter Street into livable spaces.
 This includes an art garden, two indoor community spaces, and two vegetable gardens.
 Not to mention the countless volunteers who help make the programs, tutoring and life experiences possible.
 It's truly an amazing place.